Nit-Rathore/Satellite-Image-Classification-and-Urban-Growth-Modelling/README.md

 -This approach of prediction works only when the season is same, when we build the classifier for summer season and try to predict for winter season, the margin of error increases.

--Taking care of the above factors the classified image for 1998, gave an area wise accuracy of 90.2% (Checked in Q-GIS)
+-Taking care of the above factors the exported classified image for 1998, gave a statistics of area-wise accuracy ~90% (Checked in Q-GIS)

--Classified Image of 1997 gave an area wise accuracy of ~94% (Checked in Q-GIS)
+-Classified Image of 1997 gave a statistics of area-wise accuracy of ~95% (Checked in Q-GIS)

--Urban Growth modelling accuracy for the actual image vs the predicted image was tried on a different years city.
+-Urban Growth modelling accuracy for the actual image vs the predicted image was tried on a different years city and kappa coefficient was found to be 0.86

 # Reqirements